nginx/agent/README.md

 # Command Output
-INFO[0000] http listening at 54790 # mock control plane port INFO[0000] grpc listening at 54789 # grpc control plane port which Agent will report to
+INFO[0000] http listening at 54790 # mock control plane port INFO[0000] gRPC listening at 54789 # gRPC control plane port which Agent will report to
 ```

 ## Agent Settings